 When you travel in the Middle East you get used to Mosques.
 Islam is the main religion and there are Mosques everywhere.
 However, Christians, Jews and Buddhists also reside in these parts of course.
-But a Christian Quarter in Iraq??
+But a Christian Quarter in Iraq?
 Yes – in the Kurdistan region of Iraq, often referred to as Iraqi Kurdistan.
 While backpacking in Erbil, I headed out to the suburb of Ainkawa.
 This beautiful district outside the city of Erbil is often known as the Christian Quarter or even the German Quarter.
 Christians live here in harmony and have done for years.
+There is no way I was skipping it, even less so when I heard there was a bar with German beer.

 It’s an easy place to reach from Erbil – just hop in a taxi to Ainkawa – less than 4kilometres from the city centre, you could also walk or if you have a bike even better!
 We took taxis out there and back which is safe and cheap enough (4 or 5 Iraqi Dinars is standard rate).
 Here are some of the things I noticed and enjoyed in Ainkawa, Kurdistan, Iraq.